We often get calls to assist people because they attempted to boost their cars without any luck in getting it running.

 Try re-adjusting the cables, perhaps one wasn’t connecting well.

 Try reconnecting the negative cable to an unpainted bolt as a ground but make sure no cables are dangling in the engine near movable components.

-Depending on the type of car make, in the the engine area you may see a red cover with the + sign indicating that it's a connecting point for the positive as the battery is tucked away in the trunk, under the passenger floor rest or further down under the crossbars of side of the engine.
+Depending on the type of car make, in the engine area, you may see a red cover with the + sign indicating that it’s a connecting point for the positive as the battery is tucked away in the trunk, under the passenger floor rest or further down under the crossbars of the side of the engine.
 You may even find the positive terminal in the fuse box of some makes.
-Connect the negative terminal to the post that will be close by that stands a inch and half in height.
+Connect the negative terminal to the post that will be close by that stands an inch and half in height.